 This approach can smooth out non-deterministic variations and also structural interactions.
-In Fig. 6 a, the flapwise blade root bending moment for the step to low load is shown for single cycles and the ensemble average.
+In Fig. 6a, the flapwise blade root bending moment for the step to low load is shown for single cycles and the ensemble average.
 As the pitch step is not aligned with the rotor position, the effect of the tower shadow, seen for the single cycles, is smoothed out for the ensemble average.
-The high number of 900 repetitions, due to the nine different LDA positions with 100 pitch steps each, leads to a very small 95% confidence interval (CI), which would barely be visible in the plots and, therefore, is not shown here or later load-related plots.
+The high number of 900 repetitions, due to the nine different LDA positions with 100 pitch steps each, leads to a very small 95% confidence interval (CI), which would barely be visible in the plots; therefore, is not shown here or later load-related plots.

-The induction factors have no fixed sampling frequency, as firstly, the underlying LDA measurements are non-equidistant and secondly, only values within the bisectrix of two blades are considered.
-To construct a single ensemble average out of this data, the 100 repetitions per LDA position are sorted to one signal and a smoothing approach based on local regression and a weighted least squares and first order polynomial model is used.
-For the local regression, 1% of the data (length of the total dataset is $4.5\,\mathrm{s}$) is used, whereas outliers get weight penalties and are not considered for more than six standard deviations.
-This filter is implemented as 'rlowess' within MatLab 2019b.
-This smoothed ensembled LDA based data is resampled to $1\,\mathrm{kHz}$, reducing the original non-equidistant data points by a factor of about 3.
-The sorted data points along the smoothed resampled signal and 95% CI for the axial rotor plane (rp) velocity at $0.7\,R$ for the step to low load are shown in Fig. 6 b.
+The induction factors have no fixed sampling frequency, as, firstly, the underlying LDA measurements are nonequidistant and, secondly, only values within the bisectrix of two blades are considered.
+To construct a single ensemble average out of this data, the 100 repetitions per LDA position are sorted to one signal, and a smoothing approach based on local regression and a weighted least squares and first-order polynomial model is used.
+For the local regression, 1% of the data (length of the total dataset is 4.5 s) are used, whereas outliers get weight penalties and are not considered for more than 6 standard deviations.
+This filter is implemented as "rlowess" within MATLAB 2019b.
+These smoothed ensembled LDA-based data are resampled to 1 kHz, reducing the original non-equidistant data points by a factor of about 3.
+The sorted data points along the smoothed resampled signal and 95 % CI for the axial rotor plane (rp) velocity at 0.7 R for the step to low load are shown in Fig. 6b.